 - case-insensitive.
 Converts elements to lower case before comparing them, resulting in a more normal human sort - where similar letter sort together alphabetically regardless of letter case.

 - last word.
 Sorts on the last word of the value, using a case-insensitive sort (see above).
-This is useful when the target attribute values are personal names, as often occurs in bibliographies and blog rolls.
+This is useful when the specified attribute values are personal names, as often occurs in bibliographies and blog rolls.
 The last 'word', is the substring of characters between the last space in the string and the

 - original note.
 Instructs the sort routine to sort any (alias) note based on the properties of the original note, not on the intrinsic property of the alias.
 When applied to attributes that are not intrinsic, the transformer has no effect.
 This setting is useful in agents when the source of the alias is itself an alias as opposed to an original notes where sorting on $OutlineOrder would not necessarily give the expected outcome (see the Release Notes for fine detail as to why).